Chasing Whereabouts

 Stainless Steel

-I know I’m loyal to my Hydro Flask and Klean Kanteen covered in stickers.
+I know I’m loyal to my Bottles and Klean Kanteen covered in stickers.
 The durability of stainless steel is unmatched, and you can keep hot and cold drinks.
 For this reason, designers insulate stainless steel water bottles, meaning testers have evaluated them to meet food-grade safety standards.
 Designers craft stainless steel to be corrosion-proof and easy to clean, making travels simple and odour-free between beverages.

 Aluminum